Welcome

 oil, pastel, and pencil.
 Here is a super commissioned

-of us have to take a hundred photos, even with a good camera, to get one
+of us have to take a hundred photos to get one

 or two "decent" ones; then we come across a photograph by a